 Exchanging Your NYC Home

-One advantage of living in NYC is that it is a very popular place people from around the world want to visit.
+One advantage of living in NYC is that it is a trendy place for people from around the world want to visit.
 Manhattan is the most popular, but Brooklyn and Queens are also hot spots.
 People who want to exchange in Brooklyn and Queens are travelers from overseas and bold domestic visitors.

 There are several ways to get around these barriers.
 Many people in NYC don’t reveal their home exchange plans to their landlords.
 I did exchanges in five different apartments in five different neighborhoods in both Manhattan and Brooklyn and never had to tell my landlord.

 Co-ops that require board approval for residents who are not owners are more challenging, but not impossible to overcome.
 Check the rules at your co-op or the space you are looking to purchase to make sure you can accommodate home exchanges.

 If you don’t have home owner’s or renter’s insurance, definitely purchase it!
 The worst experience I ever had was someone breaking a wine glass in my apartment.
 But accidents happen and you want to be prepared.

 Make sure someone nearby has extra keys to your home if your guests lock themselves out or in the case of an emergency.

 I exchange keys by mail, so we both have them in-hand when we arrive at our destinations.
 There are other ways to exchange keys, including KeyCafe’s service, available all over NYC.